 “The New Normal” premieres on NBC Sept.
 11.

 Where are all my comic book lovers at?
 This new series follows the life of Oliver Queen, who was assumed dead for five years after a yacht accident.
-However, he had been living on an island, learning archery and gaining super powers.
+However, he had been living on an island, learning archery with a quality bow case and gaining super powers.
 Queen must re-adapt to society and come to terms with his newly gained powers while dealing with the people who thought he was dead this whole time, including his girlfriend (Katie Cassidy) and his newly divorced parents.
 This series, loosely based off of DC Comics’ “Green Arrow,” is sure to follow in the successful footsteps of previous superhero shows such as “Smallville” and “Heroes.”